momikey/rhea/doc/rosetta-examples.md

 # Examples

-These are example programs fulfilling the [Rosetta Code](http://rosettacode.org) programming tasks.
+These are example programs to complete the [Rosetta Code](http://rosettacode.org) programming tasks.
 They should use proper syntax, standard library functions, and any language features necessary.

 ## Simple Tasks